bloom-works/child-welfare-playbook/src/_posts/blog/engagement-voluntary-prevention-services.md

 author: Child Welfare Playbook Team
 ---

-> "The biggest thing to make families show up to stuff is let them plan it, because they are so excited about the planning process.
-They tell their neighbors, they tell their other friends, and **we max out and we can’t even get any more people in the door because so many people are showing up**.”
+> The biggest thing to make families show up to stuff is let them plan it, because they are so excited about the planning process.
+They tell their neighbors, they tell their other friends, and **we max out and we can’t even get any more people in the door because so many people are showing up**.

 —Family Resource Center on the importance of co-designing with families